-We believe that what we’re doing is working when it comes to fostering an environment where our diversity is one of our greatest strengths.
-We also believe we can and must do more to expand, enhance and celebrate our unique differences that makes Red River College so special.
+We believe diversity is one of our greatest strengths and makes us stronger and drives innovation.
+We also believe we can and must do more to expand, enhance and celebrate our unique differences that makes Red River College Polytechnic so special.

 Become a Diversity Champion and help us build a more diverse, inclusive and equitable campus where all staff and students are set up for success!

 The development of Equity, Diversity and Inclusion (EDI) Action Plans will combine the data gathered from the Self Identification survey with the EDI Strategy for the College.
 In order to ensure the ownership of this work as a College, we are developing a Diversity Champion network to help effectively and sustainably lead this initiative.